Fohdeesha/lab-docu/docs/64nix.md

 # Assigning tons of /64s to *nix machines (telehouse-NY)

+don't even ask what this was for it's gross

 ### Get a /125 transit net for the connection to the server:
 `2620:57:e000:e::10/125`